vikram199001/validate-symfony-mkt-calculator/README.md

 composer dump-autoload --optimize --no-dev
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-### **Development Guidelines**

--   Follow PSR-12 coding standards
--   Write tests for new features
--   Update documentation as needed
--   Use meaningful commit messages

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

--   Symfony community for the excellent framework
--   Chart.js for beautiful visualizations
--   Bootstrap team for responsive design components
--   PostgreSQL community for the robust database

 ---